Let the beauty we love be what we do.

 Diary of a Wombat…Monkey Baa theatre Co.

-Jackie French’s brilliant Children’s Book was adapted for the Stage by Monkey Baa and I had great fun on this show as composer writing the music for cello, which acts as the voice of our wombat Mothball in a show with only a few words and is performed live by cellist Mary Rapp who sits on a tree trunk and also moves around the stage playing with the aid of the funky block strap.
+Jackie French’s brilliant Children’s Book was adapted for the Stage by Monkey Baa with director Eva de Cesare.
+I had great fun on this show as composer writing the music for cello, which acts as the voice of wombat Mothball in a show with only a few words.
+The live cellist in the show, Mary Rapp sits on a tree trunk and also moves around the stage playing with the aid of the funky block strap.
 The music was developed over a series of creative developments including with students at St Mary’s Public School

-This show is touring Australia in 2017- a mammoth 59-venue tour over 8 months kicking off at Riverside Theatres in Parramatta on 21 March and visiting every state in the country concluding in Bunbury, Western Australia in November.
+This show toured Australia in 2017- a mammoth 59-venue tour over 8 months kicking off at Riverside Theatres in Parramatta on 21 March and visiting every state in the country concluding in Bunbury, Western Australia in November.
+In 2020 “Diary of a Wombat” was on tour in the USA when the global covid pandemic closed theatres down.

 The Cartographer’s Curse…National Theatre of Parramatta